-At the November 4, 2020 meeting, the Pension Committee voted to maintain the weekly contribution rate of \$84.43 that was originally adopted at the November 8, 2017 Pension Committee meeting.
+At the November 3, 2021 meeting, the Pension Committee voted to adopt the weekly contribution rate of \$143.14.

 There was an increase in the actuarially determined contribution rate as compared to the preceding year.
-The primary reasons for the increase were the interest rate and mortality assumption changes described below and the 5 person decrease in active headcount.
+The primary reasons for the increase were the 3 active retirements and the 4 person decrease in active headcount.